tuanhiep/mqttjmeter/README.md

 1 : At least once
 2 : Exactly once
 Each message in MQTT can have its quality of service and retain flag set.
 The quality of service advises the code if and how it should ensure the message arrives.
-There are three options, 0 (At Most Once),1 (At Least Once) and 2 (Exactly Once).
-By default, a new message instance is set to "At Least Once", a Quality of Service (QoS) of 1, which means the sender will deliver the message at least once and, if there's no acknowledgement of it, it will keep sending it with a duplicate flag set until an acknowledgement turns up, at which point the client removes the message from its persisted set of messages.
+There are three options, 0 (At Most Once), 1 (At Least Once) and 2 (Exactly Once).
+By default, a new message instance is set to "At Least Once",a Quality of Service (QoS) of 1, which means the sender will deliver the message at least once and, if there's no acknowledgement of it, it will keep sending it with a duplicate flag set until an acknowledgement turns up, at which point the client removes the message from its persisted set of messages.
 A QoS of 0, "At Most Once", is the fastest mode, where the client doesn't wait for an acknowledgement.
 This means, of course, that if there’s a disconnection or server failure, a message may be lost.
 At the other end of the scale is a QoS of 2, "Exactly Once", which uses two pairs of